alexisvdb/singleCellHaystack/README.md

 <!-- ``` r -->
 <!-- install.packages("singleCellHaystack") -->
 <!-- ``` -->
-You can install the 'singleCellHaystack' from the GitHub repository as follows:
+You can install the `singleCellHaystack` from the GitHub repository as follows:

 ``` r
 remotes::install_github("alexisvdb/singleCellHaystack")